 7. The Social Function

-Here's the thing: people don't go to bars for the alcohol.
-They go to bars to be around other people, to relax, to take the edge off the week, to watch the game, to hang out.
-Kava delivers all of that — arguably better — without the alcohol being the price of admission.
+People go to bars for community, not for the alcohol itself — and kava delivers the same social function without alcohol being the price of admission.
+The reasons people visit bars are consistent: to be around other people, to relax, to take the edge off the week, to watch the game, to hang out.
+Kava bars deliver all of that, arguably better, because the conversations stay sharp.

 The thing most people don't expect: when you remove the "alcohol blur" from a social night, the conversations get better.
 People are more present.
 Jokes land harder.
 You actually remember it.
 Saturday morning is yours again.